ngleadall/programming_examples/README.md

 <hr>

-I would like to thank Dr. Kim Brugger for creative input, guidance and supervision during the creation of these tools.
+I would like to thank <b>Dr. Kim Brugger</b> for creative input, guidance and supervision during the creation of these tools.
 </body>